BluePlanetResearch/proposals/HealthDataNet-v4.md

 ### Advisers

-Ongoing discussions with several current Ocean Protocol grantees active in the healthcare space.
-Consulting with the Project guiding WG
+Ongoing discussions with Ocean Protocol grantees in the healthcare and AI space.

 ### Proposal Details